Description

 - 1 pastured egg

-- zest of one organic orange
+- Zest of 1 organic orange

-- zest of one organic lemon
+- Zest of 1 organic lemon

-- 1/2 cup wild blueberries (frozen)
+- 1/2 cup frozen wild blueberries

-- 80g cacao butter
+- 80 grams cacao butter

-- 1 tablespoon lemon juice
+- 1 tablespoon freshly squeezed lemon juice

-- 2 tablespoons orange juice
+- 2 tablespoons freshly squeezed orange juice

 - 1 teaspoon monk fruit sweetener